How to wear a suit vest with style?

 From Agostini Editorial: Il Corriere delle Dame (Ladies' Courier), 20th March 1837

-We note above the evolution of 19th century dress, and in particular that of the waistcoat.
-Over the centuries, the vest has become simpler.
-More sober since the Revolution in order to break with monarchist traditions, it has continued to evolve since: more fitted, lighter, more discreet...
-It inspires and is available in many ways.
+Above we note the evolution of 19th century clothing, and in particular that of the waistcoat.
+Over the centuries, the waistcoat has become simpler.
+More sober since the Revolution in order to break with monarchist traditions, it has continued to evolve since then: more fitted, lighter, more discreet...
+It inspires and comes in many forms.
 Let's take a closer look!

 Man wearing a vest